core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Res: 2.05 Content
 </rd>;rt="core.rd";ct="40 65225",
+</rd-lookup/res>;rt="core.rd-lookup-res";ct="40 65225",
-</rd-lookup>;rt="core.rd-lookup";ct="40 65225",
+</rd-lookup/ep>;rt="core.rd-lookup-ep";ct="40 65225",
 </rd-group>;rt="core.rd-group";ct="40 65225"
 ~~~~

 ## Registration {#registration}

-After discovering the location of an RD Function Set, an endpoint MAY
+After discovering the location of an RD, an endpoint MAY
 register its resources using the registration interface.
 This interface
 accepts a POST from an endpoint containing the list of resources to be added
-to the directory as the message payload in the CoRE Link Format {{RFC6690}}, JSON CoRE Link Format (application/link-format+json), or CBOR CoRE Link Format (application/link-format+cbor)  {{I-D.ietf-core-links-json}}, along with query string
+to the directory as the message payload in the CoRE Link Format {{RFC6690}}, JSON CoRE Link Format (application/link-format+json), or CBOR CoRE Link Format (application/link-format+cbor)  {{I-D.ietf-core-links-json}}, along with query
-parameters indicating the name of the endpoint, its domain and the lifetime
+parameters indicating the name of the endpoint, and optionally its domain
-of the registration.
-All parameters except the endpoint name are optional.
-It
+and the lifetime of the registration.
-is expected that other specifications will define further parameters (see
+It is expected that other specifications will define further parameters (see
 {{iana-registry}}).
-The RD then creates a new resource or updates an existing
-resource in the RD and returns its location.
+The RD then creates a new registration resource in the RD and returns its location.
 An endpoint MUST use that
 location when refreshing registrations using this interface.
 Endpoint
 resources in the RD are kept active for the period indicated by the lifetime
 parameter.
 The endpoint is responsible for refreshing the entry within this
 period using either the registration or update interface.
 The registration
 interface MUST be implemented to be idempotent, so that registering twice
-with the same endpoint parameter does not create multiple RD entries.
-A new registration may be created at any time to supersede an existing registration, replacing the registration parameters and links.
+with the same endpoint parameters ep and d does not create multiple RD entries.
+A new registration may be created at any time to supersede an existing registration,
+replacing the registration parameters and links.

 The registration request interface is specified as follows: